davidebolo1993/NanoR/README.md

 ```

 After that, save your new .Rprofile (or Rprofile.site) file and re-run R.
-In order to install NanoR, run, you have to download the .tar.gz file from this repository using git:
+In order to install NanoR, you have to download the .tar.gz file from this repository using git:

 ```sh